tloriato/tloriato.github.io/_posts/2025-01-18-the-zcash-bullish-tesis.md

 type: post    # Change from array to single value
 ---
 ![](/assets/png/zcash-primary-black-white-logo.png)
 Zcash is a decentralized cryptocurrency that shares many properties with Bitcoin.
 They are both distributed and trustless networks that enable secure, peer-to-peer online transactions while following an economic model of a 21,000,000 unit limit with an emission rate that halves every 4 years.
 The main difference, albeit far from the only one, is that Zcash supports fully private, untraceable transactions.
-While Bitcoin's openness broadcasts and records eternally transactions often linked to your identity, Zcash allows users to keep their affairs private.
+While Bitcoin's openness broadcasts and records eternally transactions that are linkable to your identity, Zcash allows users to keep their affairs private.

 #### Zcash's Privacy
 In August 2010, Satoshi Nakamoto, the anonymous creator of Bitcoin, stated, "If a solution was found, a much better, easier, and more convenient implementation of Bitcoin would be possible" in response to a question about using zero-knowledge proofs to enhance Bitcoin's privacy.
 These zero-knowledge proofs were explored in a research initiative known as Zerocash, which began in 2013 and ultimately led to the launch of Zcash in 2016.